The pandemic continues to cause unprecedented disruption across industries worldwide.

 The GCC is one of the most urbanized regions of the world, with over 75% of the population living in urban areas.
 This, along with the changing lifestyles, has encouraged consumers to opt for ready-to-drink (RTD) beverages, as they are easily available and convenient to consume.
 Apart from this, the rising health consciousness has created a shift in consumer preferences from carbonated and artificial beverages toward natural and healthier alternatives such as 100% fruit juices.
 Besides this, as the GCC countries have a sizable Muslim population, there is a high demand for halal food, which consists of natural, organic and ethically sourced ingredients with proven credentials.
 Due to this, manufacturers are producing natural fruit juices with no preservatives, colors or artificial additives.
 They are also launching innovative product variants by blending different fruits and vegetables, such as beetroot orange, orange carrot, laban with mint, lemonade, mixed berries and strawberry banana, to attract consumers and increase their profitability.
 Moreover, the GCC region has a large and culturally diverse expatriate population, whereas around half of the total population is less than 25 years of age.
 Consequently, the demand for fruit juices is expected to remain high in the coming years, with the young and working population representing a key consumer base.
-Looking forward, IMARC Group expects the GCC fruit juice market to witness moderate growth during the forecast period (2020-2025).
+Looking forward, IMARC Group expects the GCC fruit juice market to exhibit moderate growth during (2021-2026).

 Breakup by Product Type: